ymhsu/chromatin_state_model/README.md

-## Environments and software installation
+## Environment and software installation
-All of the analysis were performed under Linux (Ubuntu 18.04.6 LTS).
+All of the analyses were performed under Linux (Ubuntu 18.04.6 LTS).

 The shell scripts use bash.